 Emergency Funds are Lacking

-It’s generally recommended that people have at least a few months of living expenses saved in cash, in order to pay for unexpected emergencies, such as a health scare or major car or home repairs.
-Transamerica said that one-fourth of Millennials have less than $1,000 saved, with the median level at just $2,000.
+It’s generally recommended that people have at least a few months of living expenses saved in cash, in order to pay for unexpected emergencies, such as a health scare or significant car or home repairs.
+Transamerica said that one-fourth of millennials have less than $1,000 saved, with the median level at just $2,000.

 Those that have 401(k) plans available to them should take advantage and contribute at least to the level needed to get the maximum in matching funds from their company.
 Millennials would also be wise to explore the use of a Roth IRA to gain tax-free growth on investments.
 Meanwhile, they should bolster their emergency funds.